roana0229/PullAndInfiniteTableView/README.md

 tableView.addInfiniteScrollHandler({ [weak self] in ~ })
 ```

-3. When loading is complete, refresh tableview
+3.When loading is complete, refresh tableview
 ```
 tableView.refresh(state: RefreshState)
 ```